rehacekleos/vr_dashboard_be/README.md

 # VR dashboard server

-This server is used to record and retrieve Vr data from various applications.
+This server is used to record and retrieve Vr data from various Virtual Reality applications.<br>
 The server supports multi-organization.

+The server application is written in Node.js using typescript and express.js.<br>
+MongoDb version 6.0 is used as the database.

 ## Application Structure in /src directory